Supporting people with Borderline Personality Disorder

-If you live with or support someone who has BPD, caring for them as they manage work, study or other commitments can be a challenge.
-There are places that can help you to learn more about how best to support the person you care for, as well as looking after your own wellbeing.
-A carer can be anyone who is involved with caring, or supporting someone with BPD and does not have to be an official title.
+If you live with or care for someone who has BPD, supporting them as they manage work, study or other commitments can be a challenge.
+There are services that can help you learn more about how to effectively support them, while also looking after your own wellbeing.
+A carer is anyone who is in a relationship or has a supporting role, they do not need to have an official title.

-The online Introduction to BPD – Carer information sessions (PDF 168KB) are designed to provide information and support to South Australian families, partners and friends of someone living with borderline personality disorder (BPD).
-They aim to increase the understanding of BPD, introduce effective communication skills, self-care and provide links to relevant SA support services.
-These 2-hour sessions are presented by BPD Co.
-Lived Experience Project Officer — Carer, BPD Co. clinician and a guest speaker from a relevant SA support service.
+Introduction to BPD – Monthly online sessions aim to increase understanding of BPD, introduce effective communication skills, self-care and provide links to BPD carer supports.
+Hear from the carer lived experience presenter, BPD Co clinician and guest speaker from a relevant SA carer support service.

 - BPD symptoms, treatments, recovery